silinternational/simplesamlphp-module-material/README.md

 8. Click **Test configured authentication sources**
 9. Click **hub-discovery**
 10. Click **Login with idp2** (NOTE: login page should have material design)
-11. Login as idp2 administrator, e.g., username=admin & password=b
+11. Login as an idp2 user, e.g., username=distant_future & password=b

+### Expiry
+TODO: create steps.

 ## i18n support
 Translations are categorized by page in definition files located in the `dictionaries` directory.